 The debut EP came out last month, and you’ve spoke about how it deals with the life juxtapositions thrown up by being in a touring band: the struggle to maintain relationships, spending time on the road and the comedown element of returning home to part-time jobs.
 What makes it all worth it for you?

-Obviously the feeling you get when you play a great live show is something unbelievable, and the adrenaline makes you feel like you can take on the world, but for me it’s the accomplishment of making songs I genuinely love.
-If I can make a song that I would want to listen to myself if it wasn’t my band, then that definitely makes it all worth it.
+Obviously, the feeling you get when you play a great live show is something unbelievable, and the adrenaline makes you feel like you can take on the world, but for me it’s the accomplishment of making songs I genuinely love.
+If I can make a song that I would want to listen to myself, then that definitely makes it all worth it.

 Last month marked your first year as a band.
 Tell us a bit about that journey.

 It honestly feels like five minutes since we played those first few shows in London, Sheffield and Bristol.
-We went the first three quarters of the year just purely building the fan base by word of mouth without any social media, which was really fun, if not a tad challenging at times.
-Obviously it’s now all been turned on, and that seems to have taken off really well!
-It feels like we’ve achieved a shead-load over the year which we’re all really proud of, but we’re definitely upping our game in terms of activity with longer tours, festivals and more releases coming out in the future.
+We went the first three quarters of the year just purely building the fanbase by word of mouth without any social media, which was really fun, if not a tad challenging at times.
+It’s now all been turned on, and that seems to have taken off really well!
+It feels like we’ve achieved a shed-load over the year which we’re all really proud of, but we’re definitely upping our game in terms of activity with longer tours, festivals and more releases coming out in the future.
 From now on it’s gonna be more of a continuous push.

 What are the main lessons you’ve learnt along the way?

-I feel the band have been shrouded in a bit of mystery to some extent, so let’s open things up a bit here.
+I feel like you’ve all been shrouded in a bit of mystery to some extent, so let’s open things up a bit here.
 Can you tell me one little-known fact about each member of the band?